Disaster Recovery

 Metrics offer business leaders important and accurate information about their organization and its processes, from marketing to IT.
 Applying metrics to your business continuity and disaster recovery plan objectives is just as important – if not more so – as this data offers disaster preparedness.
 Metrics, as part of a BCDR plan, help organizations to:

-Through BCDR metrics, organizations can create pre-defined IT processes, requirements for them, and identify objective variances from their goals.
+Through BCDR metrics, organizations can create pre-defined IT processes for disaster recovery frameworks, and requirements for them, and identify objective variances from their goals.
 This makes BCDR metrics the basis for improvement, helping to estimate and eliminate operational vulnerabilities and downtime impacts.
 In addition, metrics offer insight into IT efficiencies and compliance with regulations and conformance to standards.

-Two important disaster recovery plan metrics that comprise any solid BCDR plan are RTO and RPO.
+Two important disaster recovery plan metrics that comprise any solid BCDR plan are RTO (Recovery Time Objective) and RPO (Recovery Point Objective).

 What is RTO?

-RTO is the Recovery Time Objective.
+RTO, or Recovery Time Objective, is the metric that defines the time it takes for your IT infrastructure and services to get back online following a disaster.
 It requires calculating how quickly you need to recover operations so you can determine what preparations will be necessary.

 What is RPO?